 Poor body image is also connected to bullying, with youth who have poor body image more likely to be perpetrators or targets of bullying behaviour.
 (See our resources on gender stereotyping and cyberbullying for more on how to deal with this issue.)

-Traditionally seen as more of a girls’ issue, in the past decade a growing body of research has emerged exploring body image and boys: a 2012 study found that 50 per cent of both boys and girls in Grade 10 felt that they were either too thin or too fat.
-A 2011 Canadian study concluded that adolescent boys also experience anxieties about their bodies, although they are less willing to talk about them.
-Health professionals also note that boys, like girls, are not immune to media images that promote narrow standards of attractiveness.
+Traditionally seen as more of a girls’ issue, a growing body of research has emerged exploring body image and boys.
+For example, a 2012 study found that 50 per cent of both boys and girls in Grade 10 felt that they were either too thin or too fat.
+An Australian study revealed that body image issues in men were related to a lower quality of life in men as well as women.

-In the past, ethnicity was considered a protective factor, with African-American girls and women reporting less body dissatisfaction.
+In the past, ethnicity was considered a protective factor, with Black girls and women reporting less body dissatisfaction.
 However, the protective effects of culture and ethnicity may no longer hold.
-Recent research has shown that even cultures that have traditionally had positive views of larger bodies, such as Mexico and Samoa, have begun to adopt the thin ideal and more and more, Black models and entertainers are expected to conform to White standards of thinness and attractiveness.
+Recent research has shown that even cultures that have traditionally had positive views of larger bodies, such as Mexico and Samoa, have begun to adopt the thin ideal and Black models, entertainers and social media influencers are often expected to conform to White standards of thinness and attractiveness.

 Harriger, J.A., R.M.
 Calogero, D.C.
 Witherington et al. 2010.
 Body size stereotyping and the internalization of the thin ideal in preschool girls.
 Sex Roles: A Journal of Research 63: 1-5